Szybet/InkWatchy/README.md

 3. After running `generate.sh`, it will create your personal config files.
 After that you can adjust values in `config.h` and `confidential.h` (in `src/defines/` directory) to your needs. **DO NOT EDIT ANYTHING IN TEMPLATES DIRECTORY.
 IT WILL DO NOTHING :(**
    - DEBUG and various other debugging options are helpfull to debug things but eat battery.
 On the final compilation disable them
    - To enable all bitcoin data, you need a coinlib api key.
 If you can't create an account there because of no verification email, just create an account directly with google.
 I have already emailed them about the issue.
 If no api key is supplied, It will only show the block clock.
+4. For further details and for usage instructions, go to the [wiki](https://github.com/Szybet/InkWatchy/wiki)
 <!-- **Also latest stable commit: None** Go back to it if you encounter problems.
 It's also possible this commit is the latest commit in this repo -->

 <details>